cameronneylon/barcelona-declaration-website/content/conference_2025_bologna.md

 </br>
 {{< /rawhtml >}}
 ### DAY 2 | THURSDAY, MAY 28
-Venue: Aula Prodi, Department of History, Cultures and Civilization
+Venue: Aula Prodi, Department of History, Cultures and Civilization, Piazza S. Giovanni in Monte 2
 <font size="-1">
 *The detailed programme for this day (with all speakers and presentation titles) is available at https://workshop-oc.github.io/*
 </font>